efritz/blog/content/articles/2024-11-26-my-ai-junior-dev-still-needs-an-adult-in-the-room.md

 <span class="conversation-footer"></span>

 This was just the **first** conversation I had iterating on this visualizer.
-I had many more, basically invoked in a chain.
+I had many more, basically invoking them in a chain.
 The output of the previous conversation was fed as the input of the next.
 Some conversations were more fruitful than others.
 Some of my requests were more trivially implementable, and some were a bit more difficult for me to explain exactly what I wanted to add or change.

 But overall it was a great success, and produced something that likely wouldn't exist if I had to write it all myself.